The Truth About Insulin and Weight LossPosted: January 25, 2021 in News by Craig Primack MD FACP

-A full understanding of insulin will help you counteract its fat-building effects.
 Insulin is produced and stored in the pancreas.
-When you eat starches, sugars and other carbohydrates, they are broken down (digested) to simple sugars in the intestine.
-The pancreas senses this sugar in the gut, and releases insulin into the bloodstream.
-The job of insulin is to signal muscle and other body cells (including our fat cells) to absorb the sugar.
-Under the best of cases, you eat just enough carbohydrates to meet your needs at the moment.
-If you use up the sugar as you eat it, you won’t have excess sugar to send into storage.
+When you eat starches, sugars, and other carbohydrates, they’re digested to simple sugars in the intestine.
+The pancreas senses the sugar and releases insulin into the bloodstream.
+The job of insulin is to signal the muscle to absorb the sugar.
+In a perfect world, you eat just enough carbohydrates to meet your body’s needs.

-Over time, with repeated overeating of carbohydrates (sugar) your cells start to partially ignore the effects of insulin, and your body will have to release even more insulin to have the same effect.
-This is called insulin resistance, and eventually Type 2 Diabetes.
-The persistent blood sugar elevation in diabetes causes blood vessels to clog, leading to strokes, heart attacks, blindness and kidney failure.
+Over time, with repeated overeating of carbohydrates, your cells start to ignore the insulin.
+And so your body will have to release even more to have the same effect.
+Known as insulin resistance (and eventually Type 2 Diabetes), this persistent blood sugar elevation can cause blood vessels to clog, leading to strokes, heart attacks, blindness, and kidney failure.

-So what does this have to do with losing weight?
+So what does Insulin have to do with losing weight?
 The key to weight loss success is to control your insulin, specifically, keeping insulin as low as possible.
 Here are the key points:

 - Keep carbohydrates to a minimum.
-This will cause your body to make and release less insulin, and therefore reduce the building of fat.
-When looking at a food label, we believe anything over 25 grams of carbohydrates per serving is generally considered too high.
+Your body will make and release less insulin, reducing the building of fat.
+When looking at a food label, anything over 25 grams of carbohydrates per serving is considered too high.

 - Get at least 7 hours of sleep.
 Sleep deprivation causes increased blood sugar and results in more insulin secretion.

 - Regular cardiovascular exercise (walking, running, biking, etc.) causes your body to use sugars immediately, this bypasses and suppresses insulin and reduces fat storage.
-Sitting a lot and lack of activity causes the opposite.
+Sitting a lot and lack of activity results in the opposite.